kitajchuk/clutch/README.md

-### Github + Circle CI
+### Circle CI

-Once the project is up on Github connect the repository to [Circle CI](http://circleci.com) by adding it as a build.
-In the project settings the AWS SSH key from the pem file needs to be added for the deploy steps in the build process.
+If your project is on Github or BitBucket you can connect it to [Circle CI](http://circleci.com) by adding it as a build.
+In the project settings on Circle CI add the SSH key for your EC2 instances.
+You can also input all the needed environment variables in Circle CI used in the `Circlefile`.
+The default list included is as follows:

+* AWS_USER
+* AWS_DEST
+* AWS_STAGING_HOST
+* AWS_PRODUCTION_HOST
+* S3_BUCKET
+* S3_REGION
+* S3_ACCESS_KEY
+* S3_SECRET_KEY

 ### Resources
+Just some general UI tools I find myself using on new projects.

 * [Icongen](http://iconogen.com)
 * [SVG Optimizer](https://petercollingridge.appspot.com/svg-editor)